rawitat/gtypist_lessons/programming_quotes.typ

 B:C and its family (C++, Obj-C, C#, Java), continued

 *:C2_1
+I:Tel Hudson
+S:Using Java for serios jobs is like trying to take the skin off a rice pudding :wearing boxing groves.

+*:C2_2
+I:Bill Gates
+S:Anybody who thinks a little 9,000-line program [ Java ] that's distributed
+ :free and can be cloned by anyone is going to affect anything we do at :Microsoft has his head screwed on wrong.

+*:C2_3
+I:Scott McNealy
+S:Take a cup of coffee and add three drops of poison and what have you got?
+ :Microsoft J++.

+*:C2_4
+I:Paul Graham
+S:Of all the programmers I can think of, I know only one who would voluntarily :program in Java.
+And of all the great programmers I can think of who don't :work for Sun, on Java, I know of zero.

+*:C2_5
+I:Charles Simonyi
+S:Thirty years from now nobody will remember Java and everyone will remember :Microsoft.

+*:C2_6
+I:Alan Kay
+S:Java is the most distressing thing to happen to computing since MS-DOS.

+*:C2_7
+I:James Gosling
+S:Your development cycle is much faster because Java is interpreted.
+ :The compile-link-load-test-crash-debug cycle is obsolete.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU

 # ###########################################################################

 *:DY_SCRIPT
 B:Perl, Ruby, Python, etc. Mostly scriptings languages.